apereo/cas/docs/cas-server-documentation/planning/Installation-Requirements.md

 ## Hardware

 Anecdotal community evidence seems to suggest that CAS deployments would perform well on a dual-core 3.00Ghz processor with 8GB of memory, at a minimum.
-Enough disk space (preferrably SSD) is also needed to house CAS-generated logs, if logs are kept on the server itself.
+Enough disk space (preferably SSD) is also needed to house CAS-generated logs, if logs are kept on the server itself.

 Remember that the above requirements are simply *suggestions*.
 You may get by perfectly fine with more or less, depending on your deployment and request volume.
 Start with the bare minimum and be prepared to adjust and strengthen capacity on demand if needed.